MI Support Logo

 How to update Java on Windows

-1. Open your web browser and visit Java's official website: https://www.java.com
+1. Open your web browser and go to Java's official website.

-2. Click "Get Java now" to download the latest version of Java.
+2. Click on the button "Get Java now" to download the installation file.

-3. Once the file is downloaded, open it and follow the installation instructions.
+3. Once the file is downloaded, double-click on it and follow the on-screen instructions to complete the installation.

-4. After the installation is complete, restart your computer to ensure that the new version of Java takes effect.
+4. After the installation is complete, it is recommended to restart your computer to properly activate the new Java version.

 How to update Java on Linux